Chicken Pot Pie

 Add diced onions.
 Cook over medium heat until veggies are tender.
 If you are adding sherry you would do it here.

 Add peas, mushrooms and basil.
 My fresh basil went kaput so I had to use dried basil.
 Fresh is so much better.

 Stir to combine.

 While veggies are simmering, in a separate sauce pan melt butter.
-Add flour and whisk until smooth.
+Add flour.

 Add heavy whipping cream.
 Work in about 1/4 cup at a time with your whisk before incorporating more cream.
 Keep whisking and adding cream.